Hato Rey: Economy

 Important buildings in Hato Rey include the Banco Popular headquarters, which in 1965 was the tallest building in Hato Rey.
-Plaza Las Américas, a large mall is located in Hato Rey, and the Roberto Clemente Coliseum.
+Plaza Las Américas, a large mall is located in Hato Rey, as is the Roberto Clemente Coliseum.
 Puerto Rico's FBI headquarters are also located in Hato Rey.
 Because of the area's closeness to the airport, major airlines, such as Avianca, have offices in Hato Rey.

 Compaq at one point operated its Puerto Rico offices in Hato Rey.

 Government and infrastructure

 The Federal Office Building, a U.S. Federal Courthouse, and the Federal Bureau of Investigation (FBI) San Juan field office are in Hato Rey.

 The Puerto Rico Department of Education is headquartered in Hato Rey.